-Policy 24

-Recognise that Indigenous people are the primary source of information on the values of their heritage, and that the active participation of Indigenous people in the identification, assessment and management is integral to the effective protection of Indigenous heritage values.

-- i.
-Consult with Indigenous local communities when considering impacts on Indigenous places and in accordance with the Aboriginal Heritage Objectives and Policies set out in Part 3 of the Trustthe Harbour Trust's Comprehensive Plan; - Due to alteration of the landscape there is unlikely to be extant physical evidence of pre-European Aboriginal use or occupation of the island.
-However further research for documentary evidence will be undertaken as well as a survey of the northern cliff face for any evidence of occupation; - c.
-Pursue information relating to Aboriginal use of the Island (both pre and post contact) through liaison with representatives of the Land Councils, local community and former workers.
+Policy 22 Implement measures to help secure Cockatoo Island against theft, vandalism and other disturbances. d. a. b. c.
+Provide a limited number of smaller vehicles (such as electric-powered buggies or mopeds) for the island's occupants and visitors, and in particular to facilitate access for people with limited mobility.
+Maintain existing 24 hour security presence on the island; Maintain patrols by Harbour Trust rangers during daylight hours; and Consider installation of closed circuit television to monitor significant buildings and thoroughfares on the island.
+Consultation Policy 23 Carry out ongoing community and stakeholder consultation. a. b.
+Policies set out in Part 3 of the Harbour Trust's Comprehensive Plan.
+Indigenous valu Jes Policy 24 Recognise that Indigenous people are the primary source of information on the values of their heritage, and that the active participation of Indigenous people in the identification, assessment and management is integral to the effective protection of Indigenous heritage values. a. b. c.
+Consult with Indigenous local communities when considering impacts on Indigenous places and in accordance with the Aboriginal Heritage Objectives and Policies set out in Part 3 of the Harbour Trust's Comprehensive Plan; Due to alteration of the landscape there is unlikely to be extant physical evidence of pre-European Aboriginal use or occupation of the island.
+However further research for documentary evidence will be undertaken as well as a survey of the northern cliff face for any evidence of occupation; Pursue information relating to Aboriginal use of the Island (both pre and post contact) through liaison with representatives of the Land Councils, local community and former workers.